redhat-openstack/openstack-puppet-modules/README.md

 The name of the cluster.
 This is mainly used to prevent machines in one logical cluster from joining another (default **Test Cluster**).

+[*hinted_handoff_enabled*]
+See http://wiki.apache.org/cassandra/HintedHandoff May either be "true" or "false" to enable globally, or contain a list of data centers to enable per-datacenter (e.g. 'DC1,DC2').
+Defaults to **'true'**.

 [*java_package_ensure*]
 The status of the package specified in **java_package_name**.
 Can be *present*, *latest* or a specific version number.
 If